ldaniel/fgvr/README.md

 mydataset <- fgvr::createTestAndTrainSamples(dataset = base, yvar = "Name_of_your_Y_var",
                                              seed = 12345, percentage = 0.7)

-# or omitting 'seed' and 'percentage' parameters, then the default values will be used
+# or omitting 'seed' and 'percentage' parameters, then the default values will be used.
 mydataset <- fgvr::createTestAndTrainSamples(dataset = base, yvar = "Name_of_your_Y_var")

-# to use the final samples and to see the proportion
+# getting the final samples and proportion.
 mydataset$data.train
 mydataset$data.test
 mydataset$event.proportion